 The New Yorker, April 6, 1981

 Taking It All In, p 180

 “Unfortunately, Rafelson, Mamet, Nicholson, Lange, and Company have made the sex so good that it overwhelms Cain's very skimpy melodramatic plot.
-Almost everything in this new production is utlimately stretched out of shape because of the tendency to allow the detail to overwhlem the design….”
+Almost everything in this new production is ultimately stretched out of shape because of the tendency to allow the detail to overwhelm the design….”

 Village Voice, March 25-31, 1981

 “….
 Why make it again?
 When Jack Nicholson and Jessica Lange have their first sexual encounter--a no-holds barred mating on the kitchen table--it seems director Rafelson… and playwright David Mamet want to do directly to the core of Cain's sadomasochistic sexuality with a freedom earlier filmmakers were denied.
 Sex and violence--and how they merge--will be the subject itself.